cs123-stanford/cs123-stanford-2024/docs/schedule/labs/fall-24/lab-7.rst

    In `detection_callback`, update a member variable to store the time of the most recent detection.
 This variable will later be used in `timer_callback` to determine whether to switch Pupper’s state to "searching" if too much time has passed without a detection.

+**DELIVERABLE:** Take a video of you moving across the frame (left/right, up/down), and show the numbers changing within the normalization range.
+Upload this video with your submission to Gradescope.

+**DELIVERABLE:** To implement this method, we always choose the most central object within the camera frame to have Pupper track.
+However, there are a number of cases where we Pupper should actually continue tracking the same person, regardless of if they are moving out of the frame, which may not necessarily always be the same person.
+Can you come up with another method that might accomplish this?
+How would you make sure that you are tracking the same object (the detections array may change the object index between any given frame)?
+Write the algorithm you come up with in pseudocode.

+**EXTRA CREDIT** Implement your algorithm from the above deliverable on the Pupper and see how the behavior changes.
+Take a video and upload to Gradescope.

 Step 2.
 Visual Servoing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^